authalic/podcaster/README.md

   *  `/var/www/html/podcast/`
   *  `/var/www/html/podcast/media/`
   *  `/user/pi/podcast/`
-  *  Set the ownership to `pi` user
+  *  Set the ownership to `pi` user `sudo chown pi:pi *.*`
-  *  Set the permissions to read, write, execute `777`
+5. Copy the Python scripts from this repository to `/user/pi/python`
-4. Copy the Python scripts from this repository to `/user/pi/python`
+6. Copy the xml and html files to `/var/www/html/podcast/`
-5. Copy the xml and html files to `/var/www/html/podcast/`
+  *  Change the permissions of the xml files: `chmod 766 *.xml`
-6. Install the [mutagen Python library](https://pypi.python.org/pypi/mutagen) for MP3 tagging
+7. Install the [mutagen Python library](https://pypi.python.org/pypi/mutagen) for MP3 tagging
   *  $ `pip install mutagen`
-7. Schedule the recordings using Cron
+8. Schedule the recordings using Cron
   *  $ `crontab -e` to edit the crontab
   *  `# 0 16 * * 1-5 python /user/pi/python/PodRipper.py MBE 180`